l4rzy/rac/README.md

 ## We have `trash-cli` already!

-Well yes, but it doesn't hurt to have another one, in another language
+Well yes, but it doesn't hurt to have another one, in another language.
+Besides, `rac` will be more powerful and faster.

 ### But wait, what does `rac` mean?